Quantum tunneling of composite object coupled with quantized radiation field: Composite object coupled with the quantized photon field

-FIG. \ref{decplot} shows the dependence of $\mathcal{C}_{\rm dec}$ on $\omega t''$ obtained by changing $\omega$ without changing $t''$ with the same method as in (\ref{decrate}) using the master equation (\ref{master}).
-As it is expected, the decoherence rate increases as $\omega t''$ gets larger.
+Figure \ref{decplot} shows the dependence of $\mathcal{C}_{\rm dec}$ on $\omega t''$ obtained by changing $\omega$ without changing $t''$ by using the master equation (\ref{master}) without the first term involving the c.m. degrees of freedom as discussed above.
+Apart from $\omega$, we chose same initial conditions and parameters used in the example (\ref{decrate}).
+The energy of the excited oscillator and the oscillator amplitude $x_{a,n}$ depend on $\omega$.
+Therefore the probabilities to find the oscillator state $\phi_{n}$ in the transmitted and in the reflected part can become slightly different from Figure \ref{dec} (b) as we change $\omega$ in Figure \ref{decplot}.
+However $\mathcal{C}_{\rm dec}$ purely measures the decay of the superposition state after time $t''$.
+As it is expected, the decoherence rate increases as $\omega t'' $ gets larger.

-It is shown that the interaction with the barrier can make the c.m. and the relative degrees of freedom get entangled with each other when the initial energy of c.m. motion is similar to that of the excited states of the internal oscillator.
-As a result, although the c.m. degrees of freedom of the object itself does not entangle with the radiation field directly, due to the entanglement between the c.m. and the internal degrees of freedom which is entangled with the radiation field, tracing out the radiation field suppresses the spatial superposition state of the c.m. position of the object.
-Note that this decoherence effect can not be seen with the conditions in the previous section where the initial energy of the c.m. motion was much smaller than that of the excited states of the internal oscillator since the energy transfer during the interaction with the barrier from the c.m. motion to the internal oscillator is not enough to excite oscillators in the reflected part to make the strong entanglement between these two degrees of freedom in that case.
+In this section, we found that the interaction with the barrier can make the c.m. and the relative coordinate degrees of freedom get entangled with each other when the initial energy of the c.m. motion is similar to that of the excited states of the oscillator.
+As a result, the spatial superposition state of the object gets suppressed when the radiation field is traced out even if the c.m. degrees of freedom is not directly entangled with it.
+On the other hand, one can avoid this decoherence effect by choosing the conditions used for Figure 1 (a).
+In the previous section, the initial energy of the c.m. motion was much smaller than that of the excited states of the oscillator.
+In Figure 1 (a), the energy transferred from the c.m. motion to the oscillator during the interaction with the barrier was not enough to excite the oscillators in the reflected part, and both the reflected and transmitted parts had the same oscillator states that remained in the ground state.
+One can look at the time evolution of the entanglement entropy which measures the entanglement between c.m. and relative coordinate degrees of freedom, $S=-\mbox{tr}[\rho_{\rm c.m.} \log_2 \rho_{\rm c.m.}]$ where $\rho_{\rm c.m.} =\int_{-\infty}^{\infty} \rho (X,X', x,x,t) dx$ (Figure 5).
+During the tunnelling process of Figure 3 (a), the entanglement entropy increases rapidly and it remains increased after the object tunnels through the barrier (Figure 5 (a)).
+Contrarily, although the entropy changes slightly during the tunnelling process, it remains almost zero in Figure 1 (a) (Figure 5 (b)).
+In such a situation, the decoherence effect discussed in this section can not be observed.